z4kn4fein/stashbox/docs/usage/service-resolution.md

 Attributes give you control over how Stashbox selects dependencies for a service's resolution.

 **Dependency attribute**:
-- **On a constructor/method parameter**: used with the *name* property, it works as a marker for named resolution.
+- **On a constructor / method parameter**: used with the *name* property, it works as a marker for named resolution.

-- **On a property/field**: first, it enables the *auto-injection* of the marked property/field (even if it wasn't configured at registration), and just as with the method parameter, it allows named resolution.
+- **On a property / field**: first, it enables the *auto-injection* of the marked property / field (even if it wasn't configured at registration), and just as with the method parameter, it allows named resolution.

 **InjectionMethod attribute**: marks a method to be called when the requested service is being instantiated.